Skip to Content

 4. Mirror

-A full-length mirror in a dancer’s bedroom is a must!
+A full-length mirror in a dancer’s bedroom is a must for home practice!

 5. Dance Art

-Imagine a huge canvas with a beautiful dance image on it above your dancer’s bed or a painting or print by a famous or not so famous artist.
+Imagine a huge canvas or print with a beautiful dance image on it above your dancer’s bed or a painting or print by a famous or not-so-famous artist.

 6. Dancer Clock or Watch

-When I was little I was given a porcelain statue of a ballerina which I absolutely loved and took extreme care of.
+When I was little girl I was given a porcelain statue of a ballerina which I absolutely treasured.
+Give your dancer a keepsake to love for life

 8. Dance Quotes

 Do you or your dancer have a favorite dance quote?
-Have it framed, printed on a mug or on canvas or made into a vinyl removable wall sticker for the bedroom or a wall in their house!
+Put it up on their wall! – or on a mug or t-shirt!

 9. Dance Medal Hanger or Coat Rack

-Specially decorated for dancers – they are the perfect place to hang up a dance bag or air out their shoes whilst adding that dance flair to their room or house!
+Specially decorated for dancers – they are the perfect place to hang up a dance bag or air out ballet shoes or display medals and trophies!

 10. Ballet or Dance Themed Lamp or Night light

-A dance-themed Christmas tree ornament is always a good option especially around Christmas time because you can never have too many ornaments and decorations for your tree and as the gift giver, you know that it will be used as least once a year!
+A dance-themed Christmas tree ornament is always a good option and you know that it will be used as least once a year!
+For other Christmas-themed gifts click here!

 10 Dance Accessory Gifts